Lenas Hamster mansion

 The initial design

 I started with mapping Lena’s height, width and daily habits.
 Lena preferred to sleep in different, dark cozy spaces.
-She loved exercising in her hamster wheel.
+She exercised in her hamster wheel several hours per day.
 She enjoyed sorting her food and moving it around.
 She preferred to have a stationary toilet.
 I also had a feeling that Lena was a free spirit and might appreciate a view.

 Process